 Using low-resolution, poor-quality images is the best way to say, “I couldn’t care any less about creating this slideshow!”

-It is quite possible that an image that looks decent on your device’s outline will pixelate or get blurred out when it is projected on a full-screen mode.
+It is quite possible that an image that looks decent on your device’s outline will pixelate or get blurred out when it is projected in full-screen mode.
 Thus, make it a habit to include high-resolution pictures within the size range of 1000 pixels to avoid any embarrassment.

 A perfect slideshow is a combination of simplicity, readability, and enjoyability.
 Thus, aim for these three characteristics, and your presentation will be an instant hit.
-Review your slideshow constantly throughout its design and development stage to nip the mistakes right in the bud.
+Review your slideshow constantly throughout its design and development stages to nip mistakes in the bud.